bp/resqpy/docs/tutorial/getting_started_with_model.rst

 This tutorial covers opening an existing RESQML dataset and identifying the high level objects contained within it.

-Contents
-1 Prerequisites
-2 Importing the model module
-3 Opening an existing RESQML dataset
-4 Keys to the RESQML high level objects
-5 Selectively listing high level objects
-6 Finding a single high level object
-7 Other methods in the Model class
-8 Summary

 Prerequisites
 -------------
 You will need to have resqpy installed in your python environment, along with its dependencies, before proceeding